giordanorn/ppmip/README.md

 I'm currently working on it in my free time totally for fun.

 ## Functionalities
-The project documentation asks for some functionalities, which passe as arguments on the program.
+The project documentation asks for some functionalities.
+They are arguments to be passed onto the program.
 The options are:
 - thr: binarization of the image using thresholding;
 - blu: performs blurring;
 - sha: perform sharpening;